 What is Hygiene Edgeucators?

 Hygiene Edgeucators is a place for dental and dental hygiene educators to connect, meeting, learn, and work together to figure out what’s working and not working for their students.
-These monthly masterminds were inspired to help educators both gain educational methodology credit, but to connect and learn in sometimes a lonely and fast paced educator world.
+These monthly meetings were inspired to help educators both gain educational methodology credit, but to connect and learn in sometimes a lonely and fast paced educator world.
 This is something we wish we had as new educators- a mentor and friend in a safe space.
+Meetings are free.
+Sign up here today!

 Hygiene EDGEucators 2024 Mastermind Meetings